jimbrooke/cloud-tutorial/README.md

 ## Build a container using a dockerfile

-This tutorial repo includes information to build two containers, 'nginx-static' and 'python-prog'.
+This tutorial repo includes information to build two containers, `nginx-static` and `python-prog`.
 Build the ngingx example using :
 ```
 cd nginx-static
 docker image build -t nginx-static .